 An advanced laboratory course in which teams of students design, build, test, and document application specific information processing microsystems.
 Semester long projects range from sensors/actuators, mixed signal electronics, embedded microcomputers, algorithms, and robotics systems.
 Demonstration and documentation of projects are important aspects of the evaluation process.

 Research seminar devoted to current research in the engineering of large scale integrated analog systems.
 Topics include models for vision and auditory processing as well as implementation constraints and limitations.

-Cadence Design Systems, Inc., 2655 Seely Avenue, San Jose, CA 95134
+Cadence® is a trademark of Cadence Design Systems, Inc., 2655 Seely Avenue, San Jose, CA 95134